Skip to main content

 Description

-The .info property describes the desktop or web session.
+The .info property describes the session.

-• Remote sessions and Stored procedure sessions: The .info object is the same object as the one returned in the "session" property by the Process activity command.
+• Remote user sessions and Stored procedure sessions: The .info object is the same object as the one returned in the "session" property by the Process activity command.

 • Standalone sessions: The .info object is the same object as the one returned by the Session info command.